MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/windows/connecting-to-mac/index.md

 > [!NOTE]
 >
-> Before following the instructions in this guide, complete the following
+> Before following the instructions in this guide, complete the following steps:
-> steps:
 >
 > - On a Windows machine, [install Visual Studio 2017](~/cross-platform/get-started/installation/windows.md)
 > - On a Mac, [install Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) and [Visual Studio for Mac](https://docs.microsoft.com/visualstudio/mac/installation)
+>    - _You must manually open Xcode after installing_ so that it can add any additional components.
 >
 > If you would prefer not to install Visual Studio for Mac, Visual Studio 2017
 > can automatically configure the Mac build host with Xamarin.iOS and Mono.
+> You must still install and run Xcode.
 > For more information, see [Automatic Mac provisioning](#automatic-mac-provisioning).

 ## Enable remote login on the Mac